A once in a lifetime encounter with magic.

 The 15 guests are served at the same time, the plates handed to each person, one after the other.
-The tableware was the most exquisite I have ever seen.
+The tableware exquisite.
 Not only high quality, but also tasteful, original, and also playful at times.
 For one dish, we were given a plate in the shape of an ema with a different painting on each of them, and the mukozuke (sashimi course) somehow mirrored for each guest the shape of the painting.
 The level of tasteful creativity and attention to detail was second to none.

 The meal itself is absorbing all of your attention, you can get lost in the beautiful dishes and the taste of each ingredient.
 The dishes are original.
 For example, the rice dish was white and red rice, with a kind of salty water that was shared among the guests.
 The food is creative and flawless, but the experience goes beyond that.

 After many, many dishes, the chef prepares matcha one by one.
 The staff gives each guest one by one their bowl, and bows.
 Two or three desserts follow, comprising a total of 49 fruits.
 One by one, guests go to a small counter that reminds me very much of the counter where you would buy a ticket to visit a Zen temple.

 Then, one group of guests at a time, you are escorted out.
 I was the last guest to exit, and I believe they very rarely have foreigners, given how difficult it is to be invited.
 The chef shook my hand and we took a picture together inside his restaurant.
 He thanked me for the macarons I brought him, and he gave me incense and a type of candy called rakugan.
 I suspect it was only for me, because it was not in a bag branded with the restaurant's name.